 The boat trips on Tonlé Sap Lake that leave from Chong Kneas are known to feel packaged, and in peak times there are more tourists than locals in the floating villages.
-But Tonlé Sap seen with the right boat from the right spot is a magical and photogenic place not to be missed.
-That’s why we built our own classic day boat, the Ella, all shiny wood and brass, which is available for private hire by the half-day.
-We keep it in Mechrey, a local fishing village that sees virtually no tourism.
+But Tonlé Sap seen with the right boat from the right spot is a magical and photogenic place not to be missed; Wendy’s WOW List trip designers know how to make this happen.

 The Cambodian countryside is very often ignored by visitors who fixate on the ancient Angkorian temples.
 There are places to visit just a few minutes from Angkor Wat where the rural landscape has not changed for a thousand years: Masses gather to inspect carved bas-reliefs of pastoral activities in the galleries of the Bayon, but few realize that they can see these images in real life just up the road.

 How to spend a lazy Sunday

 Play golf (equally appealing any other day of the week, as well).
 Siem Reap’s three award-winning courses are beautiful and challenging; the Faldo course at Angkor Resort is especially fine, with truly world-class practice facilities and a welcoming staff.

 The market and fun fair on 60 meter road to the east of the Angkor ticket booth.
 The whole spectacle sets up each afternoon and is buzzing with food and clothing stalls and fairground games (many built out of jury-rigged toys and other household items), and usually not a barang (Khmer for foreigner) in sight.